 Nevertheless, the Philistine rulers said, "He must not go up with us into battle."
 Now get up early, along with [the Israelites] who have come with you, and leave in the morning as soon as it is light.
 So David and his men got up early in the morning to go back to the land of the Philistines.
-And the Philistines went up to Jezreel (First Samuel 29:8-11).
-On the one hand, YHVH saved David from his dilemma; but on the other hand, God didn't want David to turn on the Philistines and save Sha'ul because ADONAI had already decreed that the king would die in three days.171

-Thus David, doubtless relieved, avoided fighting against his own countrymen . . . and did so with the blessing of the Philistines.
-This was divine intervention.
-It was the sovereignty of God.
-It was very ironic that the very same Philistines who would finally dispose of Sha'ul were the ones who unwittingly rescued David.172
+And the Philistines went up to Jezreel (29:8-11).
+On the one hand, YHVH saved David from his dilemma; but on the other hand, God didn't want David to turn on the Philistines and save Sha'ul because ADONAI had already decreed that the king would die in three days.
+Thus, David, doubtless relieved, avoided fighting against his own countrymen . . . and did so with the blessing of the Philistines.
+It was very ironic that the very same Philistines who would finally dispose of Sha'ul were the ones who unwittingly rescued David.
+432